 Eating well is pretty important (!) and there’s no reason why your stomach should suffer just because you’re counting the pennies.

 The best thing you can do to save money on food on a daily basis is to make your food at home before you go to work.
 Don’t be tempted into thinking that grabbing breakfast and lunch whilst you’re out won’t affect your wallet.
-You could easily end up spending GBP 7.00 a day on sandwiches, drinks and snacks, which quickly adds up to over GBP 140.00 per month.
+You could easily end up spending a tenner a day on sandwiches, drinks and snacks, which quickly adds up to over GBP 200.00 per month.
 Instead eat breakfast at home and take your lunch with you.
 On days where you really must grab lunch whilst you’re out, look out for meal deals at shops like Boots.

 Cheap food shopping